testingautomated-usi/deepjanus/DeepJanus-MNIST/readme.md

 ### Input ###

 * A trained model in h5 format.
-The default one is in the folder models;
+The default one is in the folder `models`;
 * A list of seeds used for the input generation.
-In this implementation, the seeds are indexes of elements of the MNIST dataset.
-The default list is in the file _first_generation_five_;
+The default list is in the folder `original_dataset`;
-* _properties.py_ containing the configuration of the tool selected by the user.
+* `config.py` containing the configuration of the tool selected by the user.

 ### Output ###
 When the run is finished, the tool produces the following outputs in the folder specified by the user: